How to Join Toastmasters

 Resources for new members

-As a new member, you may be assigned a Mentor to help you get started.
+As a new member, you will have a Mentor to help you get started.
+This may be someone you choose, or someone who is assigned; in the short term, the Vice President of Education is the person to ask.
 You'll also have access to a wide range of Toastmasters resources, some of which you can purchase, and some may be available through your club.

-You can participate in speech contests (subject to eligibility), and attend Toastmasters Conferences, Conventions and Educational Workshops.
+You can participate in speech contests (subject to eligibility), and attend Toastmasters Conferences, Training Sessions, and Educational Workshops.
 Check our Events section for details of the current activities.

 You'll receive "The Toastmaster" magazine delivered to your letterbox every month from Toastmasters International.
 This magazine is crammed full of interesting articles and news about Toastmasters all over the world.